philsinatra/IDM232/instructor_materials/IDM232-03-control_structures.md

 echo "Add: " . $add_result . "<br>Subtract: " . $subt_result;
 ```

 ^ There is a function available to us called `list`.
 So this time, instead of `$result_array`, we're just going to say `list` and then in parentheses, provide the variables that we want to use.
-I'll call one add result an done subt result.
+I'll call one add result and one subt result.
 So this will take the values from the returned array and assign them to add result and subt result.
 Then I can use those instead of the index value of an array.
 It takes all those elements that we package up into an array to get out of the function and immediately breaks them back down, unpacked and assigned to variables that have good, common sense names that are easy to identify and work with.

 ---